 We’ve gone and done it.
-We’ve closed on 20 bucolic, serene acres of our very own…20 power-and-water-free acres with no fencing, porcupined with invasive plants, 1/2 mile of soupy driveway, creek clogged with tree litter, and a kudzu field.
+We’ve closed on 20 bucolic, serene acres of our very own…20 power-and-water-free acres with no fencing, porcupined with invasive plants, 1/2 mile of bumpy driveway, creek clogged with tree litter, and a kudzu field.

 The closing is a relaxed affair in a brick bank building in our quaint downtown.
 We walk to the courthouse afterwards for the paperwork to get what’s called “a 9-1-1 address” (a.k.a., an address) because our land only has a tax-parcel number.
-The tax office is closed because it’s cloudy, or it’s Tuesday, or something, so we’ll come back another day.

-Where to Even Begin?
+Where to Begin?
 Conversations and Lists

 My friend Rudy likes to quote Henry Ford, and it’s always comforting.
 For instance, “Nothing is particularly hard if you break it into small jobs.”